blawson69/PurseStrings/README.md

 Equivalences are used when determining what coins are removed.
 For instance, if the Purse has 50sp and 5gp and the amount to subtract is 6gp, the Purse will contain 40sp and 0gp once the subtraction is complete.
 A Purse with 2cp and 7sp can subtract 5cp and the script will borrow from larger denominations to make up the remainder, in this case leaving the Purse at 7cp and 6sp.

 ---
 Characters can also exchange money.
 This can be either the purchase of goods & services from a NPC or simply giving money to another player.
-PurseStrings doesn't care about inventory, it just handles the monetary transaction.
+PurseStrings handles the monetary transaction as well as the inventory for a character/NPC that has been set up as a Merchant ([see above](#merchants-setup)).

 To exchange money, you use the `--buy` parameter along with the character ID of both the buyer and the seller.
 Both IDs must be included as parameters because of the way the API handles targeted tokens.
 The first ID passed is that of the buyer character, the second is that of the seller.
 As always, the coinage is sent last.